Jewish ethnic divisions: Diaspora

-In western Europe, following the collapse of the Western Roman Empire in 476, and especially after the re-orientation of trade caused by the Moorish conquest of Iberia in the early 8th century, communications between the Jewish communities in northern parts of the former western empire became sporadic.
-At the same time, rule under Islam, even with dhimmi status, resulted in freer trade and communications within the Muslim world, and the communities in Iberia remained in frequent contact with Jewry in North Africa and the Middle East, but communities further afield, in central and south Asia and central Africa, remained more isolated, and continued to develop their own unique traditions.
-For the Sephardim in Spain, it resulted in a "Hebrew Golden Age" in the 10th to 12th centuries.
-The 1492 expulsion from Spain by the Catholic Monarchs however, made the Sephardic Jews hide and disperse to France, Italy, England, the Netherlands, Scandinavia, parts of what is now northwestern Germany, and to other existing communities in Christian Europe, as well as to those within the Ottoman Empire, to the Maghreb in North Africa and smaller numbers to other areas of the Middle East, and eventually to the Americas in the early 17th century.
+In western Europe, following the collapse of the Western Roman Empire in 476, and especially after the re-orientation of trade caused by the Moorish conquest of Iberia in the early 8th century, communications between the Jewish communities in northern regions of the former Western Roman Empire became sporadic.
+At the same time, rule under Islam, even with dhimmi status, resulted in freer trade and communications within the Muslim world, and the communities in Iberia remained in frequent contact with Jewry in the Maghreb and the Middle East, but communities further afield, in central and south Asia and central Africa, remained more isolated, and they continued to develop their own unique traditions.
+For the Sephardim in Spain, it resulted in a "Hebrew Golden Age" from the 10th century to the 12th century.
+The 1492 expulsion from Spain by the Catholic Monarchs, however, forced Sephardim to hide and disperse themselves to France, Italy, England, the Netherlands, Scandinavia, parts of what is now northwestern Germany, and other existing Jewish communities in Christian Europe.

+The vast majority of Sephardim found refuge within the Ottoman Empire’s long-established, already-existing Jewish communities and respective Jewish communities in the Kingdom of Morocco, across the Strait of Gibraltar.
+Smaller groups of Sephardim also migrated to other areas of West Asia, and, eventually, they migrated to the Americas during the early 17th century.

 In northern and Christian Europe during this period, financial competition developed between the authority of the Pope in Rome and nascent states and empires.
-In western Europe, the conditions for Jewry differed between the communities within the various countries and over time, depending on background conditions.
-With both pull and push factors operating, Ashkenazi emigration to the Americas would increase in the early 18th century with German-speaking Ashkenazi Jews, and end with a tidal wave between 1880 and the early 20th century with Yiddish-speaking Ashkenazim, as conditions in the east deteriorated under the failing Russian Empire.
-After the Holocaust, which resulted in the murder of more than 6 million Jews living in Europe, North America became the place where the majority of Jews live.
+In western Europe, the conditions of Jewry differed between the communities within the various countries, and over time, depending on background conditions, the conditions of the communities changed.
+With both push and pull factors operating at the same time, the emigration of Ashkenazim to the Americas would increase in the early 18th century, beginning with the emigration of German-speaking Ashkenazi Jews and ending with a tidal wave of emigration of Yiddish-speaking Ashkenazim between 1880 and the early 20th century, as conditions deteriorated in the failing Russian Empire.
+After the Holocaust, which resulted in the murder of more than six million Jews who were living in Europe, North America became home to the majority of Jewish people.